Percent of college students witnessing antisemitism spikes since start of academic year: poll

 The Department of Education has also opened up an investigation against seven schools for incidents of antisemitism and Islamophobia.

-Before the attack, 64 percent of Jewish students said their university was supportive of them, but that number dropped to 44 percent after Oct.
+Before the attack, 64% of Jewish students said their university was supportive of them, but that number dropped to 44% after Oct.
 7.

 Students are also more afraid than before for others to know they are Jewish.
-Only 39 percent of Jewish students feel comfortable with others on campus knowing they are Jewish as compared to 64 percent feeling comfortable before the attack, according to the poll.
+Only 39% of Jewish students feel comfortable with others on campus knowing they are Jewish as compared to 64% feeling comfortable before the attack, according to the poll.

 “The data in this survey presents a disconcerting picture of the state of hate on campuses nationwide,” said Adam Lehman, president and CEO of Hillel International.
 “Widespread experiences with antisemitism, as reported in this survey, are driving Jewish students to hide their identities.
 This data reinforces the critical importance of Jewish spaces on campus, and of our mission at Hillel to build vibrant Jewish life.”